tickelton/impost0r/README.md

 When running impost0r it will ask for all required parameters on the command line.
 The followin data are required:
-* Username: your Github username
+* Username: your GitHub username
-* Email: the email address associated with your Github account.
-It is important that this address is correct since Github uses it to determine which commits to display in your contribution calendar.
+* Email: the email address associated with your GitHub account.
+It is important that this address is correct since GitHub uses it to determine which commits to display in your contribution calendar.
-* Password: your Github password.
-The password is required to push the created repository to Github.
+* Password: your GitHub password.
+The password is required to push the created repository to GitHub.
 It will not be displayed on the command line and is used exclusively for pushing.
-* Repository: Your repository in Github in which the new commits are to be created.
+* Repository: Your repository in GitHub in which the new commits are to be created.
 The repository has to be cloneable without authentication and it is advisable to use a dedicated repository just for impostor.
 Ideally you just create a new public repository, tick the box for 'Initialize this repository with a README' so that is immediately cloneable, and you are ready to go.
-* Donor username: the Github username of the person who's activity data you want to clone
+* Donor username: the GitHub username of the person who's activity data you want to clone